On this page:

 We begin by evaluating the journal’s content and scope, its audience, its editors and/or editorial board, and its review process.
 We also take other factors into consideration, including:

-- Publication history, including age, previous titles, and any notable changes across the journal’s existence, such as frequency, scope of content, publisher or editorial staff
+- Publication history, including age, previous titles, and any notable changes across the journal’s existence, such as frequency, scope of content, publisher, or editorial staff

 - Number of institutional subscribers